rrodakowski/ubuntu-setup/README.md

 After Vm is running and provisioned:

 - vagrant ssh -- to connect
+- vagrant reload --provision -- to reload the vm from your Vagrantfile (good for testing provisioning scripts)
-- vagrant halt to shut down the VM(s)
+- vagrant halt -- to shut down the VM(s)
-- vagrant suspend to suspend the VM(s), use vagrant resume to resume
+- vagrant suspend -- to suspend the VM(s), use "vagrant resume" to resume
-- vagrant status to display the status of the VM(s)
+- vagrant status -- to display the status of the VM(s)
 - vagrant destroy to destroy (delete) the VM(s)

 After provisioning a VM, there are generally several things to do, depending on app and your personal preference: